withgraphite/graphite-cli/README.md

 Graphite is designed to be used at work - unfortunately we don't yet support submitting PRs to open-source repos as an external contributor (i.e. without write access) due to limitations of GitHub.

+## Graphite beta
+Graphite is currently in closed beta, and you’ll need a Graphite account to submit pull requests with the CLI.
+You can sign up for the waitlist for early access - we'll let you skip the line if someone on your team already uses Graphite!

 ## User guide

 <https://docs.graphite.dev/>